 A few other strategies worth mentioning include recognizing the efforts and results of employees, providing ongoing development opportunities, and providing a clear line of sight about career paths and options.
 Employees want to understand how they can provide value now and over the long term.

-You have a blog post called “gaining a competitive edge through eLearning”.
+Interviewer: You have a blog post called “Gaining a competitive edge through eLearning”.
 What mistakes do many companies who put together employee training packages in-house make?
 I ask this question because many of the companies who create online learning material might be subject matter experts but lack a background in pedagogy.
-Taking this into consideration, how can companies maximize the impact of their online training courses ?
+Taking this into consideration, how can companies maximize the impact of their online training courses?

 One of the biggest mistakes companies make when creating online training is not implementing quality teaching and learning processes through a theoretical foundation such as Bloom’s taxonomy.
 Bloom’s taxonomy, consisting of six levels of learning is accepted internationally as a quality pedagogy for teaching and learning.
 The six levels of Bloom’s taxonomy are: Remembering, Understanding, Applying, Analyzing, Evaluating, and Creating.
 When creating content companies can ask themselves, Can the student recall or remember the information?
 Can the student explain ideas or concepts?
 Can the student use the information in a new way?
 Can the student distinguish between different parts?
 Can the student justify a stand or decision?
 Can students create a new product or point of view?
 These questions link to the levels in Bloom’s taxonomy and can be the cornerstone of an impactful online learning course.
 It is crucial that designers of eLearning content, as well as instructor-led programs, understand the needs of adult learners.
 I also believe that training content that is backed by research and skill-oriented has a much greater impact on the development of employees and the performance of an organization.
 It isn’t always easy—but it is important for organizations to get this right.